Trace of Frobenius on nearby cycles for a $\Gamma_1(p)$-local model: Introduction

 I would like to thank Ulrich Görtz for his constant interest and encouragement in my work.
 This manuscript is part of my PhD thesis, which was carried out in the DFG Research Training Group 2553.
+I would also like to thank Qihang Li for a helpful comment.